-The two main cases in which (5.25) is used are (a) the specification of the boundary conditions along artificial walls of a limited domain basin and (b) the computation of the velocity field associated with a given T-S field (for example to build the initial state of a prognostic simulation, or to use the resulting velocity field for a passive tracer study).
+The two main cases in which (5.24) is used are (a) the specification of the boundary conditions along artificial walls of a limited domain basin and (b) the computation of the velocity field associated with a given T-S field (for example to build the initial state of a prognostic simulation, or to use the resulting velocity field for a passive tracer study).
 The first case applies to regional models that have artificial walls instead of open boundaries.
-In the vicinity of these walls, S_o takes large values (equivalent to a time scale of a few days) whereas it is zero in the interior of the model domain.
-The second case corresponds to the use of the robust diagnostic method [?].
-It allows us to find the velocity field consistent with the model dynamics whilst having a T-S field close to a given climatological field $(T_o - S_o)$.
+In the vicinity of these walls, γ takes large values (equivalent to a time scale of a few days) whereas it is zero in the interior of the model domain.
+The second case corresponds to the use of the robust diagnostic method [Sarmiento and Bryan 1982].
+It allows us to find the velocity field consistent with the model dynamics whilst having a T, S field close to a given climatological field (T_o, S_o) .
 The time scale associated with S_o is generally not a constant but spatially varying in order to respect other properties.
-For example, it is usually set to zero in the mixed layer (defined either on a density or S_o criterion) [?] and in the equatorial region [???] since these two regions have a short time scale of adjustment; while smaller S_o are used in the deep ocean where the typical time scale is long [?].
+For example, it is usually set to zero in the mixed layer (defined either on a density or S_o criterion) [Madec et al. 1996] and in the equatorial region [Reverdin et al. 1991, Fujio and Imasato 1991, Marti 1992] since these two regions have a short time scale of adjustment; while smaller γ are used in the deep ocean where the typical time scale is long [Sarmiento and Bryan 1982].
 In addition the time scale is reduced (even to zero) along the western boundary to allow the model to reconstruct its own western boundary structure in equilibrium with its physics.
-The choice of the shape of the Newtonian damping is controlled by two namelist parameters nn_zdmp.
-The former allows to specified the width of the equatorial band in which no damping is applied as well as a decrease in vicinity of the coast and a damping everywhere in the Red and Med Seas, whereas the latter set a damping acting in the mixed layer or not.
+The choice of the shape of the Newtonian damping is controlled by two namelist parameters nn_hdmp and nn_zdmp.
+The former allows us to specify : the width of the equatorial band in which no damping is applied; a decrease in the vicinity of the coast; and a damping everywhere in the Red and Med Seas.
+The latter sets whether damping should act in the mixed layer or not.
 The time scale associated with the damping depends on the depth as a hyperbolic tangent, with rn_surf as surface value, rn_bot as bottom value and a transition depth of rn_dep.